aryankumawat/SlideSmith/SETUP.md

 ## Troubleshooting

 ### Slides Not Generating
-- Check that your API key is correctly set in `.env.local`
+- The application runs in demo mode by default - this is normal!
-- Verify the LLM provider is set correctly
+- For real AI generation, set up your API key in `.env.local`
 - Check the browser console for error messages
-- Try demo mode first to test the application flow
+- Demo mode generates sample content for testing the interface

 ### Demo Mode
-If you don't have API keys, the application will automatically fall back to demo mode, which generates sample content for testing the interface.
+The application runs in demo mode by default, which generates sample content for testing the interface.
+This is perfect for trying out the application without needing API keys.

 ## Features